mdedwards/slippery-chicken/install.md

 ##### C Compiler

 CLM requires a C compiler to be present on your system.
-On most UNIX systems (including Apple's OSX) you'll already have the GNU C compiler.
-You can check whether yours is ready to go by typing the following command in your terminal:
+On most UNIX systems (including Apple's macOS/OSX) you'll already have the GNU C compiler.
+You can check whether yours is ready to go by typing the following command in your
+terminal:

 ```
 gcc -v